Glossary of Moving Terms

 Operating Authority: Certification issued by a state or federal governmental entity authorizing a carrier to move household goods between designated geographical areas.
 A van line's agent may also have its own separate "operating authority" issued by a state or federal governmental entity, to move shipments within a certain geographical area.

 Order For Service: The document authorizing the carrier to transport your household goods.
+The contract for a local move with-in New Jersey.

 Order For Service Number: The number used to identify your shipment.
 It appears in the upper right corner of the Bill of Lading and on the Order for Service.